 We are a science-led global biopharmaceutical company focused on the discovery, development and commercialization of clinically-differentiated medicines that provide benefits to patients with rare disorders.
-Our ability to commercialize products is the foundation that drives our continued investment in a robust pipeline of transformative medicines and our mission to provide access to best-in-class treatments for patients who have an unmet medical need.
-Our strategy is to bring best-in-class therapies with differentiated clinical benefit to patients affected by rare disorders and to leverage our global commercial infrastructure to maximize value for our patients and other stakeholders.
+We have launched two rare disease products and have a global commercial footprint.
+Our recent ability to commercialize products is the foundation that drives our continued investment in a robust pipeline of transformative medicines and our mission to provide access to best-in-class treatments for patients who have an unmet medical need.

 We have two products, TranslarnaTM (ataluren) and EmflazaTM (deflazacort), for the treatment of Duchenne muscular dystrophy, or DMD, a rare, life threatening disorder.
 Translarna received marketing authorization from the European Commission in August 2014 for the treatment of nonsense mutation Duchenne muscular dystrophy, or nmDMD, in ambulatory patients aged five years and older in the 31 member states of the European Economic Area, or EEA.
-In July 2018, the European Commission approved a label-extension request to our marketing authorization for Translarna in the EEA to include patients from two to up to five years of age.
-During the year ended December 31, 2018, we recognized \$171.0 million in sales of Translarna.
-Translarna is currently available for the treatment of nmDMD in over 40 countries on a commercial basis or through a reimbursed early access program, or EAP program.
+During the year ended December 31, 2017, we recognized \$145.2 million in sales of Translarna.
+Translarna is currently available for the treatment of nmDMD in over 25 countries on a commercial basis or through a reimbursed early access program, or EAP program.
 We hold worldwide commercialization rights to Translarna for all indications in all territories.
 Emflaza is approved in the United States for the treatment of DMD in patients five years and older.
-During the year ended December 31, 2018, Emflaza achieved net sales of \$92.0 million.
+During the year ended December 31, 2017, Emflaza achieved net sales of \$28.8 million.

 Our marketing authorization for Translarna in the EEA is subject to annual review and renewal by the European Commission following reassessment by the European Medicines Agency, or EMA, of the benefit-risk balance of the authorization, which we refer to as the annual EMA reassessment.
-In July 2018, the European Commission renewed our marketing authorization, making it effective, unless extended, through August 5, 2019.
-In February 2019, we submitted a marketing authorization renewal request to the EMA.
 This marketing authorization is further subject to a specific obligation to conduct and submit the results of a18-month, placebo-controlled trial, followed by an 18-month open-label extension, which we refer to together as Study 041.
 The final report on the trial and open-label extension is to be submitted by us to the EMA by the end of the third quarter of 2021.
-Due to enrollment at a slower pace in certain countries than initially expected, in our February 2019 marketing authorization renewal request, we asked the EMA to extend the timeframe for submission of the results of Study 041 to the EMA to the end of the third quarter of 2022.